Teorigruppen rekryterar forskare och studenter internationellt, och arbetsspråket i gruppen är engelska. Därför är också denna sida på engelska.

 All of our postdoc positions are fully funded positions (including travel money) with an internationally competitive salary.

 If you instead want to start collecting grants to list on your CV, you can also try to apply for an Individual Fellowship within the EU Marie Skłodowska-Curie actions program to come and do a postdoc with me.
-The last call for this program had a deadline of September 14, 2017 but there should be a new call out at some point.
+There is currently an open call that closes September 12, 2018.
 I would particularly welcome applications from strong candidates who want to work in proof complexity, SAT solving, or the intersection of these two areas.
 Please feel free to contact me if you want to discuss this.

-I am looking for a PhD student in SAT solving who will work on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.
-The application deadline is January 21, 2018.
+For the record, my latest opening for a PhD student in SAT solving was as part of the AI-Math Graduate School within the Wallenberg Artificial Intelligence, Autonomous Systems and Software Program (WASP).
+Any future announcements are likely to be slightly more generally targeted towards PhD students in SAT solving who will work on algorithms for solving the Boolean satisfiability problem (SAT) very efficiently for large classes of instances, and on analyzing and understanding such algorithms.

 All PhD positions in our group are fully funded positions with an internationally very competitive salary.